AnyLog-co/documentation/adding data.md

 ### The Data Format

-To process a file containing JSON instances, the JSON instances needs to be organized as strings with the new line character separating between the JSON instances.
+To process a file containing JSON instances, the JSON instances need to be organized as strings with the new line character (LF) separating between the instances.
 Example:
 <pre>
 {"parentelement": "62e71893-92e0-11e9-b465", "webid": "F1AbEfLbwwL8F6EiS", "device_name": "ADVA FSP3000R7", "value": 0, "timestamp": "2019-10-11T17:05:08.0400085Z"}